F-Stack/f-stack/doc/F-Stack_API_Reference.md

 # F-Stack API Reference

-F-Stack is a high performance network framework based on DPDK.
+F-Stack (FF) is a high-performance network framework based on DPDK.

-FF API provides standard Kqueue/Epoll interface, and a micro threading framework (SPP).
+FF API provides the standard Kqueue/Epoll interface, and a micro threading framework (SPP).

-In order to facilitate a variety of services can use F-Stack simpler and faster, F-Stack has integrated Nginx and Redis。
+In order to facilitate a variety of services to use F-Stack simpler and faster, F-Stack has been integrated with Nginx and Redis。

 ## FF API

- The header file ff_api.h defines the following API, which should be used to replace the system called when using the F-Sstack.
+The header file ff_api.h defines the following API, which should be used to replace the system calls when using F-Stack.

 ### Initialize